When you are learning to sail, many sailors want to know if it is possible to sail a boat that does not have a keel.

 What Is The Function Of A Sailboat Keel?

 The keel is the part of the boat that is down into the water as a blade or ridge.
-It is the part of the boat that keeps the ship upright and from tipping or blowing sideways.
+The part of the boat keeps the ship upright and from tipping or blowing sideways.
 It is also a critical part of the boat that helps steer and control the sailboat.

 How Much Wind Is Too Much For A Beginner Sailor?